futurewei-cloud/chogori-platform/docs/TSO.md

 ##### Batch and relationship with Time Uncertainty Window
 Essentially, a TimestampBatch is a group of K2 Timestamps.
 From TimestampBatch, timestamp can be regenerated.
 Regenerated K2 Timestamp's time uncertainty window need to fully cover the time uncertainty window if the timestamp were recieved directly from TSO server individually to guarantee the correctness when compare time between timestamps from different TSO.
 From correctness point of view, it is ok if regenerated uncertainty window has TStart smaller than that of direct server can issue, and TEnd larger than direct one.

 At the same time, the TimeStamp generated from TimestampBatch need to have TEnd strictly increasing as well as it is guranteed to be unique if from same TSO.
 So we designed a TimestampBatch as described in section 3.3 which has a pre-defined algorithm to generate timestamp by manupulating the TEnd by adding a nanoseconds step between each timestamp.
-With different TbeTESBase for each TimestampBatch, uniqueness and strictly increasing requirement both can be met.
+With different TBEBase for each TimestampBatch, uniqueness and strictly increasing requirement both can be met.

 Please note, for both High time Accuracy TSO System and Low time Accuracy TSO system, i.e. regardless the size of time uncertainty window, above discussion holds true.